 The availability of campsites will depend on the time of year.
 Traveling in October, we found it to be hit or miss.
 The good news is that even when the campsites are closed, they are still accessible and you technically still park there and camp if need be.
 This means you don’t have to pay – you just won’t have access to facilities like toilets during the offseason.
 Remember when I mentioned baby wipes?

 6. Eat Good Food!

 We are no strangers to prepping easy meals, and we’ve gotten better over time.
-Campervans don’t provide a ton of prep space so it’s best that you stick to simple meals.
-If you want to learn about food costs we have outlined them in our guide to grocery stores in Iceland.
+Campervans don’t provide a ton of prep space, so you should stick to simple meals.
+If you want to learn about food costs, we have outlined them in our guide to grocery stores in Iceland.
 Here are the common meals we made in our campervan.

 - Wraps: These are super simple.
 Cameron made hot wraps by cooking a stir fry in a pan using vegan hoisin duck, frozen veggies, and mushrooms.
 Dish it out in some wraps and top with vegan cheese.
 (You can use the real stuff too!)

 - Rice: It’s a staple, and finding a way to make it your own will take you for miles.
 We like to top our rice with peas, corn, avocado, eggs, and a sweet Thai chili sauce.
 (There are hundreds of variations of this!)